 If you're still testing in sandbox, it's most likely a configuration issue that's preventing the products from being retrieved from Apple/Google.
 Your product identifiers are set in RevenueCat, but the actual products that your users purchase can only be retrieved directly from Apple/Google.
 Because this communication happens between your app and the stores, RevenueCat doesn't have any visibility into the API requests, however there are some common requirements to go through.

 - The product identifier set in RevenueCat matches exactly with the store

 - You're testing on a physical device and not a simulator

-- The bundle ID in Xcode [iOS] or package name [Android] match what's in App Store Connect or Google Play
+- The bundle ID in Xcode [iOS] or package name [Google/Amazon] match what's in App Store Connect or Google Play/Amazon Developer console.

-- If you have both development and production environments for your app, be sure to double check you are using the correct bundle IDs [iOS] or package names [Android].
+- If you have both development and production environments for your app, be sure to double check you are using the correct bundle IDs [iOS] or package names [Google/Amazon].

 - Products are in the in the ‘Ready To Submit’ or ‘Approved’ state

 - You've signed your 'Paid Applications Agreement'.
 Double check that it hasn’t expired for an existing app.